 - Academic course preparation (including breadth and depth of subjects, rigor of course work, and pattern and trend of grades).
 NOTE: the Core GPA of most successful transfer applicants ranges from 3.2-4.0.
 Grades for all transferable courses, including the first grade for repeated courses, will be included in GPA calculations for departmental admission and progression consideration before transfer.

 - Personal essays on the supplemental application form.

 - Final grades for the term just completed.

 The academic record must indicate a student’s likelihood of success in departmental course work taken immediately after transfer.

 The CoE will notify students by email in late-January for spring admission, or July for fall admission.
 The email will confirm that they will begin in their selected program.
 The email will also confirm their progression status in that program.
 The progression decision will be one of the following:

 - (1) Progression requirements were satisfied before transfer.
 Students will begin in their selected program knowing that they may continue in the program having to meet only graduation requirements.

 - (2) Progression requirements must be satisfied after transfer.
 Students will begin in their selected program; however, to continue in the program, they must meet progression requirements within two semesters in residency.

-NOTE: Students should plan to attend the Student Orientation, Advising, and Registration (SOAR) program regardless of whether they are in group 1 or 2 described above.
+NOTE: Students should plan to work with the College of Engineering’s advising unit at the Student Orientation, Advising, and Registration (SOAR) program regardless of whether they are in group 1 or 2 described above.